odoe/ds2021-slides/programming-patterns-and-fundamentals/index.md

 ## Loadables

 - brings better control, and scheduling of loading resources.
-- extension of `esri/core/Promise`
-- in 3.x, instantiating a layer loads it. in 4.0, it's an explicit call
 - the views automatically loads the map and its layers

 ---